tytydraco/yessleep/out/The_Stars_Talk.md

 I couldn't move.
 I couldn't blink.

-But a voice snapped me out of it
+But a voice snapped me out of it.

 "Joshua!"